sarvottamananda/gltut-c/README.md

 # Autoworld

-These tutorials are for the batch 2015-2017 of RKMVERI, OpenGL course written in C. Please read [LICENSE](LICENSE) for more details.
+These tutorials are for the batch 2015-2017 of RKMVERI, OpenGL course (written in C).
+Please read [LICENSE](LICENSE) for more details.

 ## Installation